SpalkLtd/video-file-server/Readme.md

 ##Build

 This application is built by running `go build main.go -o \<desired file name>` in the *src* directory or build and run using `go run main.go`

+##Library documentation
+Run `godoc github.com/SpalkLtd/video-file-server/src/spalkfs` to print detailed docs on the *spalkfs* package and methods it exports